bishtanuj/Machine_Learning_Algorithms/Fuzzy Logic/README.md

 6. **Defuzzification**
     - Conevrt the fuzzy output (Medium) into a crisp value (fan speed):
         - We can use the cetroid method or other defuzzification techniques.

+_In this example, fuzzy logic allows us to handle imprecise inputs (temperature) and make decisions based on linguistic rules.
+The fan speed adapts smoothly to changing conditions, providing a more natural and human like control system._

+_Remeber that this is the simplified example, bit real-world applications of fuzzy logic can be much more complex and powerful!_